aalimzhanov/SheepyTime/README.md

 Created a Main class to serve as the entry point of the game.
 This class will contain the main method.

 Overall I did not change much in the game logic, just the organization of the files.

+## Important
+Is the Card interface and the classes that implement this interface a model?

+1. Should we create a new package for Card and store them there?

+Because if Card is a model, then we are breaking MVC because the player class holds an instance of the Card(as an array).
+I cannot figure out how to break the dependency between them.

+Reworked the Tile class and took out the displayInfo into a TileView and Tile controller.
+In the TileController the tight coupling is revealed because we have to import 2 other models for the Tilecontroller to work(Player and Gameboard).

+It seems this problem is everywhere(also in PlayerController and CardController), where we have to import Player and Gameboard models for the controllers to work.